 Week 2 – Have 8,000 words written and so on.

 See how much you break it down?
-This is a very simple task break down example.
+This is a very simple task breakdown example.
 But if you have a bigger project then you should be just as detailed if not more.

 If it is as simple as researching and choosing a color you need to write that down in your task list.
+If you need help setting good goals make sure to read this post about How To Reach Your Goals As A Stay At Home Wife

 There are a few ways you can choose the due date or completion date for a project.

-The only thing with that is this method does not leave you flexibility.
+The only thing with that is this method does not leave you flexible.
 This next step is what I prefer.
 BUT if you are a procrastinator this might not be the best idea for you.

 Some things to consider before choosing your project deadlines.